cocoltre/cocoltre.github.io/communitylevel.md

 ### 2. Interactions between communities via hyperlinks

-In this section, we analyze how subreddits interact through hyperlinks.
+The goal is to analyze how subreddits interact through hyperlinks.
-We first describe **global interaction patterns**, then focus on **burst vs non-burst dynamics**.

-We study:
+Let's investigate:
 - **Who links to whom** (source vs target behavior),
 - **How interactions evolve over time**,
-- **Which subreddit pairs interact the most**.
+- **Which subreddit pairs interact the most**

 We then restrict the analysis to burst-labeled posts to answer the following question:

 > **Do bursts change the structure of subreddit interaction networks?**

-This section is exploratory and aims to identify **simple, interpretable community-level features** that can later be used for **burst prediction**.
+This part of the project is exploratory and aims to identify **simple, interpretable community-level features** that can later be used for **burst prediction**.

-The dataset is generated using:
-`src/scripts/1_create_dataset_subreddit_interactions.py`

 ---